Early Leaf Removal Strategies for Bunch Rot Reduction in Pinot Noir Clones

 Project outcomes:

-As of December 2019, numerous local grape growers have adopted early leaf removal as a cultural practice to improve fruit quality, lower incidence of disease, and reduce pesticide application.
-Based on initial surveying, our belief is that 5 growers have adopted this practice thus far.
+As of March 2023, numerous local grape growers have adopted early leaf removal as a cultural practice to improve fruit quality, lower incidence of disease, and reduce pesticide application.
+Based on initial surveying, we conclude that 7 local operations have adopted this practice thus far.
 A workshop on this topic was held in June 2019, which 17 growers attended.

 Success stories: